-Last condition, implies that the holonomy maps between the cross-section $T_{x_i}$ generates the holonomy pseudo-group of the orbit foliation of $\varPhi$.
-Note that these conditions are totally analogous to the techniques of cross-sections developed by R. Bowen and P. Walters to study $BW$-expansive flows.
+The last condition, implies that the holonomy maps between the cross-section $T_{x_i}$ generates the holonomy pseudo-group of the orbit foliation of $\varPhi$.
+Note that these conditions are totally analogous to the techniques of cross-sections developed by R. Bowen and P. Walters in \cite{BW} and by H.B.
+Keynes and M. Sears in \cite{KS} to study $BW$-expansive flows.

 In \cite {IT}, the authors proved that any expansive codimension one foliation has positive entropy.
 This is a consequence of the existence of resilient leaves.
 For higher codimensional expansive foliations, they proved the same result under stronger assumptions on the expansiveness of $\mathcal{F}$.
-Our main goal on this section is to weaken this stronger hypothesis and obtain positive entropy only assuming the expansiveness of the foliation.
+Our main goal on this section is to prove the positiveness of geometric entropy for expansive pseudo-group actions.
+In particular, this weakens the stronger assumption in \cite {IT} and implies positive entropy for any positive dimensional and expansive foliation.
 In particular, it will imply that expansive actions of connected Lie groups do have positive geometric entropy.
-First let us recall, the definition of geometrical entropy for pseudo-groups introduced by B\'{i}s in \cite{B}.
+First let us recall, the definition of geometrical entropy for pseudo-groups.